Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ### Surface
 The surface of the site should be clean and simple.
 All the content is well spaced out and not overloaded with graphics and animations.
-Easy to follow and one main background image with hiking imagery.
+Easy to follow and one main background image with dog imagery.

 ## Features
 ### Existing Features
 * Easy, simple design to allow for seamless navigation.
-* Hike detail section to see key features of hike in bullet points.
+* dog detail section to see key features of dog in bullet points.
-* Ability to customize hike details and add any extra relevant information.
+* Ability to customize dog details and add any extra relevant information.
 * Users have their own profile which they can register and create their own password.
-* Hikes created by the user can be deleted using the delete hike button and added new hike using the “add new hike".
+* dogs created by the user can be deleted using the delete dog button and added new dog using the “add new dog".
 * The user can contact the site creator directly by email.
 EmailJS sends the designated email address to let them know about the query.
 A screenshot of the recieved image is here [Email correspondence]()
-* Location is available through google maps API to compliment the key features of hike om details page.
+* Location is available through google maps API to compliment the key features of dog om details page.

 ### Features Left to Implement